-- Changing the warning lamps in the outside mirror (if no custom warning lamps are used, e.g. with omission of the doors, code FW8/FW9) - Relocating the radar sensors - Replacing the original holder with a different one - Removing the original corner bumper - Replacing the original corner bumper with a different one - Application of adhesive films (wrapping) in the vicinity of the radar sensors, see Chapter 3.13 Adhesive decals on the exterior (→ page 57). - Attachment of detachable parts that can shade the area of or around the radar sensor - Removing or modifying genuine Mercedes-Benz detachable parts in the area of the radar sensors - Installing detachable parts which protrude into the signal funnel of the radar sensors. - Metal or metal-plated pipes or rounded metal or metalized surfaces protruding beyond the sensor at the side.
+- Changing the warning lamps in the outside mirror (if no custom warning lamps are used, e.g. with omission of the doors, code FW8/FW9) - Relocating the radar sensors - Replacing the original holder with a different one - Modifications to the rear bumper in the area of the radar sensor on cargo, crew, and passenger vans - Application of adhesive films (wrapping) in the vicinity of the radar sensors, see Chapter 3.13 Adhesive decals on the exterior (→ page 56). - Attachment of detachable parts that can shade the area of or around the radar sensor - Removing or modifying genuine Mercedes-Benz detachable parts in the area of the radar sensors - Installing detachable parts which protrude into the signal funnel of the radar sensors. - Metal or metal-plated pipes or rounded metal or metalized surfaces protruding beyond the sensor at the side.
 Exception: when these are covered with an insulating or radar wave-absorbing plastic/paint in the direction of the radar sensor. - Parallel metal surfaces on both sides of the radar.
 Exception: when these are covered with an insulating or radar wave-absorbing plastic/paint in the direction of the radar sensor.

 - No metal or metalized surfaces perpendicular to each other beside, above and below the radar sensor, where the opening of the 90° angle is "visible" to the radar sensor.
-Exception: when these are covered with an insulating or radar wave-absorbing plastic/ paint in the direction of the radar sensor. - No additional paintwork and no film on the cover (corner bumper) in front of the radar sensor (see warning!). - Application of filler on the corner bumper in front of the radar sensor (see warning!). - Lengthening and shortening of the overhang are only permitted after consultation with the department responsible (see Chapter 2.1 Advice for Upfitters (→ page 14)) and after the code has been changed accordingly.
+Exception: when these are covered with an insulating or radar wave-absorbing plastic/ paint in the direction of the radar sensor. - No additional paintwork and no film on the cover (corner bumper) in front of the radar sensor (see warning!). - Application of filler to the cover or bumper corner in front of the radar sensor (see warning!). - Lengthening and shortening of the overhang are only permitted after consultation with the department responsible (see Chapter 2.1 Advice for Upfitters (→ page 14)) and after the code has been changed accordingly.